 The above book should have said the obligations of biblical origin as the dietary restrictions began with God and not Jews (the distinction between clean and unclean animals was known by at least Noah's time, since God so declared in Genesis 7:2-3).
 Perhaps it needs to be stated that no one called of God in the Old Testament is ever shown to have consumed unclean meat.
-Hence the Catholics (and the Protestants that follow this edict) are relying on a possible pronouncement of a bishop of Rome for justification of eating unclean meats more than they may realize.
+Hence the Roman Catholics (and the Protestants that follow this edict) are relying on a possible pronouncement of a bishop of Rome for justification of eating unclean meats more than they may realize.
 And this alleged decree did not happen until about 150 years after Jesus was resurrected.

 Now, I should add that the Liber Pontificalis was composed in the fifth/sixth centuries and has a reputation, even amongst Roman Catholic scholars, for arbitrarily assigning events with certain "popes" (some of this is documented in the article What Does Rome Actually Teach About Early Church History?).
-It would seem, however, that this could not have been assigned any earlier than because of Irenaeus' writings.
+It would seem, however, that this could not have been assigned any earlier than 175 A.D. because of Irenaeus' writings.
 Hence, it is clear that well into the second century, the laws concerning clean and unclean meats were considered to have been in force for Christians in general (exceptions including the apostates in Alexandria).
-And that it is due to a later Catholic tradition that unclean animals became food for Roman supporters.
+And that it is due to a later Roman Catholic tradition that unclean animals became food for Roman supporters.

 The Rome Emperor Constantine apparently liked unclean food so much that he persecuted those who would not eat it.
 Here is a report from a source with Middle East ties: